 - Category: Appetizers

-Set your oven broiler on high and line a sheet pan with foil.
-Spray the pan with oil to prevent sticking.
+- Set your oven to broil and line a sheet pan with foil.
+Spray to prevent sticking.

-Slice each peach into 6-8 wedges, then lay them on the pan in a single layer with space in between each.
-Broil 7-10 minutes watching closely to prevent overcooking (rotate the pan about halfway through).
-You will know they are done when moisture starts to bubble out.
+- Slice each peach into 6-8 wedges then lay them on the pan in a single layer with space in between each.
+Broil 7-10 minutes, rotating pan halfway through.

-Take the pan out of the oven, drizzle peaches with the honey and sprinkle cinnamon over the top.
-Let cool slightly (probably about 10 minutes).
+- Take the pan out of the oven and drizzle with honey, sprinkle cinnamon over the top and let cool (about ten minutes).

 Keywords: palisade peaches, colorado peaches, basil and bleu cheese